mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 encoding/decoding data between BEAM.

-`read_config` and `add` in the previous examples are not using it so it’s possible to omit it’s declaration.
+`read_config` and `add` in the previous examples are not using it so it’s possible to omit its declaration.

 ### Exporting NIFs